arfai1213/AWS-SOA-C02/README.md

 ### CloudWatch Custom Dashboard
 - can create CloudWatch metrics (even in different regions) into one place.
+- **Detailed Monitoring** needs to be enabled to have custom dashboard with metrics from different regions
+- permissions to call `PutMetricData` and `PutDashboard` to create customized dashboards

 ### Billing Alarms
 - uses SNS topic to send out when the cost reach certain threshold.